-prface[(nm);(ng);(np);(ns);nt;(side)]

-prface[(nm);(ng);(nt);side]

-prface[ng;nt;nside]

-prface[nt;nside]

-Tests if the tool can work on the inside face:

-- nm = machine (this item is compulsory) (in case of empty assignment: the default value is 1) - ng = head group (this item is compulsory) (in case of empty assignment: the default value is 1) - np = if the outfit found by (ns;nt) identifies a toolholder, the parameter np shows the position of the tool fitted out in the toolholder - ns = spindle (compulsory) - nt = tool/toolholder to be used on the ns spindle or spindle. (if nt is not assigned, value 0 is imposed) - nside = face (if left out or assigned as empty sets off nside = current face; if assigned, it interprets the face custom number) The function returns value 1 if the test is verified, otherwise it returns 0.

-Some particular cases can be examined, such as:
+prface[(nm);(ng);(np);(ns);nt;(side)] prface[(nm);(ng);(nt);side] prface[ng;nt;nside] prface[nt;nside] Tests if the tool can work on the inside face: • nm = machine (this item is compulsory) (in case of empty assignment: the default value is 1) • ng = head group (this item is compulsory) (in case of empty assignment: the default value is 1) • np = if the outfit found by (ns;nt) identifies a toolholder, the parameter np shows the position of the tool fitted out in the toolholder • ns = spindle (compulsory) • nt = tool/toolholder to be used on the ns spindle or spindle. (if nt is not assigned, value 0 is imposed) • nside = face (if left out or assigned as empty sets off nside = current face; if assigned, it interprets the face custom number) The function returns value 1 if the test is verified, otherwise it returns 0.
+Some particular cases can be examined, such as: (ns<0; nt=0) In this case any valid technology is not shown.
+The function returns value 0; (ns>0; nt=0) The ns spindle is fitted out as configured in the head group.
+In particular: • if ns is not fitted out (this is a position of electrospindle with tool change): verification is made according with the information on the working face assigned to the electrospindle • if ns is fitted out with a toolholder, np displays the tool position on the toolholder (by default if no=0: first point).
+Verification is only made on ns configuration. (ns<0; nt#0) If nt has a significant value (in a valid range tool or toolholder range), the spindle ns is considered fitted out with nt.

-(ns<=0; nt=0)

-In this case any valid technology is not shown.
-The function returns value 0:

-(ns>0; nt=0)

-The ns spindle is fitted out as configured in the head group.
-In particular:

-- if ns is not fitted out (this is a position of electrospindle with tool change): verification is made according with the information on the working face assigned to the electrospindle - if ns is fitted out with a toolholder, np displays the tool position on the toolholder (by default if no=0: first point).

-Verification is only made on ns configuration.

-(ns<=0; nt#0)

-The spindle is now displayed in nt and it is fitted out as shown in the head group configuration (see: (ns>0; nt=0), with spindle now in nt).

-(ns>0; nt#0)

-If nt has a significant value (in a valid range tool or toolholder range), the spindle ns is considered fitted out with nt.
 In particular, if nt displays a toolholder, np displays the tool position on the toolholder.

-In case of outfit on a toolholder:

-- if np is not assigned: it is verified on the first fitted out tool. - if np is assigned as not valid (<=0 or as well as the maximum value allowed), the function is brought back to the value 0.
+In case of outfit on a toolholder: • if np is not assigned: it is verified on the first fitted out tool. • if np is not assigned: it is verified on the first fitted out tool. • if np is not assigned: it is verified on the first fitted out tool. • if np is not assigned: it is verified on the first fitted out tool. • if np is not assigned: it is verified on the first fitted out tool.
 The maximum usable values for (nm, ng, np,ns, nt) are given by the technologies configurations of plant, machine, group, tools and toolholders catalogue.
 Manner of fitting out a tool rather than a toolholder also depends on technologies configuration.
 The nside face number assigns the z-axis plane and orientation.

-The equivalent forms of the reduced formats are as follows: prface[nm;ng;nt;side] is equal to -> prface[nm;ng;0;-1;nt;side] prface[nt; nside] is equal to -> prface[1;1;0;-1;nt;side].
+The equivalent forms of the reduced formats are as follows: prface[nm;ng;nt;side] is equal to -> prface[1;ng;0;-1;nt;side] prface[nt; nside] is equal to -> prface[1;1;0;-1;nt;side].